Holberton-Uy/hbnb-doc/part2/task_02_user.md

 - The `POST` endpoint registers a new user and performs a check for email uniqueness.
 - If the email is already registered, the API returns a 400 status code with an error message.
-- If input data is missing or invalid, a 400 status code is returned with a relevant error message.
+- If input data is missing or invalid, a 400 status code is returned with a relevant error message by the framework.
 - The password is **not** included in the user data returned by the API.
 - The Facade handles all interactions between layers.